MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects.md

 * [Curves](tutorials/dataobjects/curves) <br>
 can print the results of a function as two-dimensional mathematical graphs into a diagram.

-Usage, advantages, and disadvantages of each above-mentioned data object type will be covered in the following specified chapters, where you will be building example networks for some of the most common use cases.
+Usage, advantages, and disadvantages of each above-mentioned data object type will be covered in the following chapters, where you will build example networks for some of the most common use cases.